jeremy-rifkin/cpptrace/signal-safe-tracing.md

 - Spawning a child process
 - Resolving raw frame pointers to minimal object frames
 - Sending that info to the other process

+Also note: A warmup for the library is done in main.

 A basic implementation is as follows: